O.P. Jindal Global University offers new degree in Applied Psychology | www.lokmattimes.com

 O.P.
 Jindal Global University offers new degree in Applied Psychology

-Sonipat, April 14 The Jindal School of Psychology and Counselling (JSPC) introduced a B.A.
-Honours degree in Psychology ...
+The Jindal School of Psychology and Counselling (JSPC) introduced a B.A.
+Honours degree in Psychology in August 2021.

 Prof. (Dr.) Sanjeev P. Sahni, Director of JIBS, states: "Blended with rigorous theoretical and practical aspects in consonance with the advances in the field, our M.A./M.Sc.
 Psychology curriculum lays an emphasis on inter-disciplinarity in understanding and applying psychology, by focusing not only on interactive classroom teaching but also on experiential learning and hands-on activities.
 We aim to take a creative research-based approach to this program in a bid to facilitate a smooth interface between the world of psychology professionals, academia, and the community."